mikessh/migmap/README.md

 ## Installation

 See [latest release](https://github.com/mikessh/migmap/releases/latest) section for MiGMAP package.
 For Windows you need to both install IgBlast and download the latest release.
-For MacOS and Linux, MIGMAP can be easily installed using [Homebrew/Linuxbrew](http://brew.sh) (no need to download anything/manually install IgBlast):
+For MacOS and Linux, MIGMAP can be easily installed using [Homebrew/Linuxbrew](http://brew.sh) or [bioconda](https://bioconda.github.io/) (no need to download anything/manually install IgBlast):

 ```bash
 brew tap mikessh/repseq